 He was imprisoned by the Parliamentarians in 1641 and held in the Tower of London.
 Laud was eventually tried in 1644 and found guilty of treason.
 He was spared execution by hanging, drawing and quartering, and was instead beheaded on Tower Hill, on 10 January 1645 at the age of 72.

 Nearby Friar Street was known as New Street back in the 12th century when it still was fairly new.
 When a friary was set up there in the early 14th century it became known as Friar Street.
-In 1542 the church of Greyfriars became the town’s guildhall.
+In 1543 the church of Greyfriars became the town’s guildhall.
 In 1578 it was used as a poorhouse and then a prison.
 The roofless nave of the church was divided into a areas for men and women, the north aisle on the right contained the cells.
 In the 1860s it was bought by a local clergyman, the Rev. William Phelps, restored and reconsecrated in 1863.
 It remains the best-preserved English Franciscan church.